-On this day: When Celtic stopped Rangers' 10-in-a-row title bid
+When Celtic stopped 10-in-a-row

 The post-match celebrations started were "worthy of such a momentous league title," according to Brattbakk.
 The party began in Glasgow before a three-day jolly in Portugal for a friendly against Sporting Lisbon.

-Just a few days, later, though, Jansen was gone just as abruptly as he had arrived.
+Just a few days, later, though, Jansen left the club just as abruptly as he had arrived.

 "It had been rumbling in the background for weeks," says Gould.
 "But you think, if we win the title that will put it all right.
 In the end Wim was a strong character - he had shown that in his coaching philosophy - and obviously felt his job was untenable despite his success."